 The strong-smelling oily substance can be rubbed against trees to act as a marker for other koalas.
 The scent gland even appears to change over the koala’s life and over the course of a year.
 The scent glands in younger males appear to be smaller and to grow as they approach maturity.
 As the glands are ever-changing, they develop in different ways.
 Scent glands can appear dry at times and oily at other times.
 Different koalas have various shaped scent glands.
 Some of them are long, thin, and have a central crease.
 Others have an oval or keyhole-shaped gland.

 For creatures that look so cuddly and snuggly, you might expect that they make cute little soft, warm sounds to each other.
 But if you have ever heard a koala make its characteristic call, known as a bellow, then you know otherwise.
 A bellow is a loud snore that is followed by a belch.
 The sound is far from appealing and might scare anyone off!
 The roar is just one in the koala’s arsenal of sounds, and I mean arsenal.
-If you are uninitiated to the sounds that a koala makes, then hearing them might scare the daylights out of you.
+If you are uninitiated by the sounds that a koala makes, then hearing them might scare the daylights out of you.